Massachusetts Bay Colony: Government

 The structure of the colonial government changed over the lifetime of the charter.
 The Puritans established a theocratic government limited to church members, although ministers were barred from holding governmental positions.
-Winthrop, Dudley, the Rev. John Cotton, and other leaders sought to prevent dissenting religious views, and many were banished because of differing religious beliefs, including Roger Williams of Salem and Anne Hutchinson of Boston, as well as unrepentant Quakers and Anabaptists.
+Winthrop, Dudley, the Rev. John Cotton, and other leaders sought to prevent dissenting religious views, and many were banished because of differing religious beliefs, including Roger Williams of Salem and Anne Hutchinson of Boston, and unrepentant Quakers and Anabaptists.
 By the mid-1640s, Massachusetts Bay Colony had grown to more than 20,000 inhabitants.

 The charter granted the general court the authority to elect officers and to make laws for the colony.
 Its first meeting in North America was held in October 1630, but it was attended by only eight freemen.
 They formed the first council of assistants and voted (contrary to the terms of the charter) that they should elect the governor and deputy from among themselves.
 The general court determined at the next session that it would elect the governor and deputy.

 An additional 116 settlers were admitted to the general court as freemen in 1631, but most of the governing and judicial power remained with the council of assistants.
 They also enacted a law specifying that only those men who "are members of some of the churches" in the colony were eligible to become freemen and gain the vote.
 This restriction was not changed until after the English Restoration.
 The process by which individuals became members of one of the colony's churches involved a detailed questioning by the church elders of their beliefs and religious experiences; as a result, only individuals whose religious views accorded with those of the church leadership were likely to become members and gain the ability to vote in the colony.
 After a protest over the imposition of taxes by a meeting of the council of assistants, the general court ordered each town to send two representatives known as deputies to meet with the court to discuss matters of taxation.